Have you heard about the Owlet monitor?

 What do you guys think?
 Would you find it helpful?

-If you wanted to find out more about it, you can check it out on the Owlet site.
+To find out more or buy one, you can check it out on the Owlet site.